West Fraser Timber (NYSE:WFG) and UFP Industries (NASDAQ:UFPI) Head to Head Analysis

 Analyst Ratings

-This is a breakdown of current ratings for West Fraser Timber and UFP Industries, as provided by MarketBeat.
+This is a breakdown of current recommendations for West Fraser Timber and UFP Industries, as provided by MarketBeat.

 |Sell Ratings